Are you an Alpha too? Join our Facebook group! A1ADSupport

 MS

-Because Alpha-1 is a genetic condition, your result means that your relatives are at increased risk to also have abnormal alpha-1 genes.
-We encourage you to make your family members and any reproductive partner aware of your result and the availability of testing.
-Testing for relatives must look for the S mutation to ensure accurate results.
-Reproductive partners of people with abnormal alpha-1 genes should be offered testing to assess risk to children.
+Because Alpha-1 is a genetic condition, your result means that your relatives are at increased risk to have AATD or carry abnormal alpha-1 genes.
+We encourage you to make your family members and any reproductive partner aware of the condition in your family and the availability of testing.

 S: mild variant